vperron/satan/README.md

 Barebone remote management tool for OpenWRT.

-* Lightweight
+* Extremely lightweight: a single deamon of a few KBs.
 * NAT-traversing
 * Server-initiated PUSH/PULL files, EXEC stuff onto remote device.
 * Uses the awesome [ZMQ3](http://www.zeromq.org/) protocol
-* Future releases: will use ZMQ3 new security layer.
+* Security is coming: will use ZMQ3 new security layer.

 ## Architecture